Gunyar Thana Malakand: Contemporary history

 The patriarch saint and warrior Madhay Baba is known to have come to Swat along with Babar’s troops led by Mirza Balakh Baig in 1519 (the date Babar married Bibi Mubarika daughter of Shah Mansur).
 He had three sons, namely; Mian Saleh, Mian Syed and Mian Peer Dad.
 They supported the Yousafzai chieftain Malik Ahmad Khan forces in their struggle for occupation of Swat against Tanoli and Gabar tribes.
-The grave of Mian Saleh Baba is at Mura Hill and Mian Syed Baba is at Maizara.
-Madhay Baba he was the youngest son of the Hindu Raja, his father's name was Madhu Ram and his mother's name was Madhu Bhala.
-Madhu Ram was killed in the battle of Takht Bhai after the Muslim victory.
-Madhey Baba was adopted by a Muslim warlord from the Yousafzai tribe, in fact Madhay Baba's origin was from a purely Hindu family.
-When he was captured by Muslim troops he was only 3 years old.
-He converted to Islam, and his tribe became known as "Madhay Khail Miyangan".
-His father Madhu Ram is buried at Jalala in Mardan District.
-Shah Mansur a cousin of Malik Ahmad and a prominent leader of the Yousafzai was a follower of Mian Peer Dad and was given endowment of coveted property near Landaki popularly known “Shah Mansur” during the land distribution among the Yousafzai clans (1525-1535) and was given the title “Sarai Baba”.
+The grave of Mian Saleh Baba is at Mura Hill and Mian Syed Baba is at Maizara.Shah Mansur a cousin of Malik Ahmad and a prominent leader of the Yousafzai was a follower of Mian Peer Dad and was given endowment of coveted property near Landaki popularly known “Shah Mansur” during the land distribution among the Yousafzai clans (1525-1535) and was given the title “Sarai Baba”.
 This was the property that the Khan Khel of Thana claimed during 1942-1946 but lost the bid because Quazi Mohammad Yousaf assisted by Sultan Mahmud produced evidence of Madhay Khel ownership in the court of Kenneth Pickman, political Agent Malakand (1942-1944).